-The construction of a new regional landfill, earmarked to be within the Litchfield Municipality, will have a great benefit to Council as well as the broader region, especially if it is capable of handling putrescible waste.
-A putrescible landfill provides two strategic opportunities: it provides an alternative and competition to Shoal Bay landfill and Council will have a shorter haulage distance, resulting in lower costs.
+The construction of a new regional landfill, earmarked to be within the Litchfield Municipality, will have a great benefit to Council as well as the broader region.
+A new landfill provides two strategic opportunities: it provides an alternative and competition to Shoal Bay landfill and Council will have a shorter haulage distance, resulting in lower costs.